Private Internet Access Review 2021: A VPN Service Recommended For Both Basic And Advanced Users

 Google Trends is a data analytics engine that studies the popularity of top search keywords and represents the interest over time in such keywords via graphical diagrams.
 I checked the interest in search terms like “Private Internet Access” and “Private Internet Access review” and also compared PIA with its nearest competitors such as TunnelBear and CyberGhost VPN.
 All the graphs show interest in the search term in the USA over the last 12 months.

 Interest in “Private Internet Access” was higher than average consistently during the last year.
 However, it started to decline at the start of the New Year and the decline continued till March.
-The interest has been on the rise since the start of March and is predicted to keep rising, probably as a result of recent internet shutdowns around the world.
+The interest has been stable since the start of March and is predicted to keep rising, probably as a result of recent internet shutdowns around the world.

 The graph representing the interest in “Private Internet Access review” was not as consistent as the above one and there were sharp peaks, representing increased interest, as well as deep troughs, signifying a decline in interest.
 Nonetheless, interest in this topic has been projected to rise quite sharply in the coming days and weeks.